angelajholden/template/README.md

 # Template :pineapple:

-This is a template to start new projects.
+This is a static HTML5, SCSS and JavaScript template to start new projects.

+## Get Started

 ```bash
 git clone git@github.com:angelajholden/template.git